 How long will my accident claim case take?

 The time that your personal injury case takes depends on a number of factors.
 Usually, it is best not to resolve your case until your injuries have settled down.
 If your injury is not very serious, it can be resolved within a short time.
-However, if your injuries are serious and long-lasting, then you are advised to wait some considerable time before resolving and accepting any compensation.
+However, if your injuries are serious and long-lasting, then you are advised to wait some considerable time before resolving and accepting any award.
 Your personal injury solicitor will advise you on when it is most appropriate to settle your case.